Estimated reading time: 4 minutes

 Having said this, the presidential candidates varied greatly in their outlook on trade and payment digitalisation.

 As vice president, Harris’ attempted to expand the US Digital Service (USDS), presaging an expansion had she taken the presidency.
-The agency, established under Obama to support the Affordable Care Act’s technology infrastructure, has developed capabilities that could underpin a digital dollar initiative.
+The agency, established under former President Obama to support the Affordable Care Act’s technology infrastructure, has developed capabilities that could underpin a digital dollar initiative.
 Before the White House, while serving as Senator, Harris bid to increase USDS funding by 400%.

 In contrast, Donald Trump has characterised central bank digital currency (CBDC) as “very dangerous” and “government tyranny”.
 This perspective means the US is likely to continue lagging behind the 134 other nations exploring CBDC development worldwide.